Invictus (film): Plot

-As Mandela watches, the Springboks defeat one of their arch-rivals—Australia, the defending champions and known as the Wallabies—in their opening match.
-They then continue to defy all expectations and, as Mandela conducts trade negotiations in Taiwan, defeat France in heavy rain to advance to the final against their other arch-rival: New Zealand, known as the All Blacks.
-New Zealand and South Africa were universally regarded as the two greatest rugby nations, with the Springboks then the only side to have a winning record (20–19–2) against the All Blacks, since their first meeting in 1921.

-Meanwhile one day during the tournament, the Springbok team visited Robben Island, where Mandela spent the first 18 of his 27 years in jail.
+As Mandela watches, the Springboks defeat their arch-rival and the defending champions Australia in their opening match.
+They then continue to defy all expectations and, as Mandela conducts trade negotiations in Taiwan, defeat France in heavy rain to advance to the final against their other rival New Zealand.
+New Zealand and South Africa were universally regarded as the two greatest rugby nations, with South Africa then the only side to have a winning record against New Zealand since their first meeting in 1921.
+Meanwhile, one day during the tournament, the Springboks visit Robben Island, where Mandela spent the first eighteen of his twenty-seven years in prison.
 There, Pienaar is inspired by Mandela's will and his idea of self-mastery in "Invictus".
-François mentions his amazement that Mandela "could spend thirty years in a tiny cell, and come out ready to forgive the people who put him there".
+Pienaar mentions his amazement that Mandela "could spend thirty years in a tiny cell and come out ready to forgive the people who put him there".

 Supported by a large home crowd of all races at Ellis Park Stadium in Johannesburg, Pienaar motivates his teammates for the final.
 Mandela's security detail receives a scare when, just before the match, a South African Airways Boeing 747-200 jetliner flies in low over the stadium.
-However, it is not an assassination attempt, but a demonstration of patriotism, with the message "Good Luck, Bokke"—the Springboks' Afrikaans nickname—painted on the undersides of the plane's wings.
-Mandela also famously arrives onto the field before the match wearing a Springbok cap and a replica of Pienaar's #6 jersey.

-The Springboks complete their run by beating the All Blacks 15–12 in extra time, thanks to a drop goal from fly-half Joel Stransky.
-Mandela and Pienaar meet on the field together to celebrate the improbable and unexpected victory, and Mandela hands Pienaar the William Webb Ellis Cup, as the Springboks are now indeed rugby union's world champions.
+However, it is not an assassination attempt, but a demonstration of patriotism with the message "Good Luck, Bokke" painted on the undersides of the plane's wings.
+Mandela also arrives onto the field before the match wearing a Springbok cap and a replica of Pienaar's #6 jersey.
+The Springboks complete their run by beating New Zealand 15–12 in extra time, thanks to a drop goal from fly-half Joel Stransky, to become the world champion.
+Mandela and Pienaar meet on the field together to celebrate the victory, and Mandela hands Pienaar the Webb Ellis Cup.
 Mandela's car then drives away in the traffic-jammed streets leaving the stadium.
 He insists that there is no hurry as his security team wanted to change the route due to the cheering crowd.
 As Mandela watches South Africans celebrating together in the street from his car, his voice is heard reciting "Invictus" again.